apache/hudi/rfc/rfc-61/rfc-61.md

 ## Abstract

-Describe the problem you are trying to solve and a brief description of why it’s needed

 For the snapshot view scenario, Hudi already provides two key features to support it:
 * Time travel: user provides a timestamp to query a specific snapshot view of a Hudi table
 * Savepoint/restore: "savepoint" saves the table as of the commit time so that it lets you restore the table to this savepoint at a later point in time if need be.